 Description of a speargun for freshwater fishing

-In the following we will briefly describe a specific speargun for freshwater fishing, which I bought from a fisherman in the northern suburbs of Bangkok, Thailand.
+In the following, we will briefly describe a specific speargun for freshwater fishing, which I bought from a fisherman in the northern suburbs of Bangkok, Thailand.
 It is neither as primitive as many of these guns are, nor is it too over-sophisticated.
 Besides of the reel, everything was made locally by himself and just for the practical purpose of catching fish for his family’s table.

 General description

-- Wooden stock, which also acts as the guideway for the spear
+• Wooden stock, which also acts as the guideway for the spear

-- Rubber bands with fastening bar
+• Rubber bands with fastening bar

-- Trigger mechanism
+• Trigger mechanism

-- Reel and line on mounting brackets
+• Reel and line on mounting brackets

-- The spear
+• The spear

 Wooden stock

 The guideway (or guiding groove) for the spear is often called ‘barrel’ – like at a real gun.
 But it is not a barrel, as it is open on the upper side.
-Length of this guideway from the hooking point of the rubber band wishbone to the muzzle is 120cm / 47’’.
+The length of this guideway from the hooking point of the rubber band wishbone to the muzzle is 120cm / 47’’.
 The width of the groove is 6mm over the whole length.
-Depth of the groove is 5mm / 13/64’’ at the hooking point and tapers up to 3mm / 1/8’’ at the muzzle end.
+The depth of the groove is 5mm / 13/64’’ at the hooking point and tapers up to 3mm / 1/8’’ at the muzzle end.
 With a spear thickness of 4mm / 5/32’’ over its whole length, the spear has got a tolerance of 1mm / 3/64”on either side within the groove, when propelled forward.

-Reason why the spear flies straight
+The reason why the spear flies straight

-At a good length of the guideway, this sideward snaking will be reduced, and the spear is taking the path of least resistance – which means moving straight horizontally in between the sidewalls.
+At a good length of the guideway, this sideward snaking will be reduced, and the spear will take the path of least resistance – which means moving straight horizontally in between the sidewalls.
 A vertical movement of the spear is not possible due to the eccentric location of the hooking point.
 This assures that the spear is always pressed to the guideway bottom.
 And is further reduced by the tapering-up of the groove bottom.

 Stock decoration